bevyengine/bevy/release-content/migration-guides/plane3d_subdivisions_xz.md

 ---
-title: PlaneMeshBuilder: allow for different number of subdivisions in X and Z directions
+title: PlaneMeshBuilder, allow for different number of subdivisions in X and Z directions
 pull_requests: [19479]
 ---